 for (int i = 1; i <= numberOfColumns; i++) {

-System.out.print("" + rs.getObject(i));
+out.write("" + rs.getObject(i));

 sep = ",";